Muscogee: Population history

 Early estimates of the Creek probably did not cover the whole nation but just parts of the population.
 James Seagrove, an ambassador for the US to the Creek Nation and merchant who lived in southern Georgia, estimated the Creek population in 1794 at 10,000 warriors, and therefore around 50,000 people.
 In 1789, Henry Knox wrote that the Creek lived in at least 100 towns and villages.
 A census taken in 1832 reported 22,700 Creeks and 900 Black slaves.

 in 1836, following the Creek War, the Treaty of Fort Jackson, the Treaty of Washington (1826), the Second Creek War and the removal to Oklahoma, Indian Affairs reported 17,894 Creeks already removed to Oklahoma, while an estimated 4,000 remained east of the Mississippi.
 In 1841, according to Indian Affairs, the number of Creeks in Oklahoma, removed west of the Mississippi, was 24,549, while 744 still remained in the east.
 In 1857, Henry Schoolcraft reported the Creek population at 28,214 people.
 It appears that Creek population declined during the subsequent years.
 Enumeration published in 1886 estimated only around 14,000 Creeks in Oklahoma (Indian Territory) as of 1884.
 In 1910, Indian Affairs reported 11,911 in Oklahoma.
 The census of 1910 counted 6,945 Creeks.

 The Creek population has rebounded in the 20th and 21st centuries.
-In 2020 there were 107,370 Creeks, including 50,168 in Oklahoma.
+According to the 2018 American Community Survey there were 107,370 people with Creek ancestry, including 50,168 in Oklahoma.
+In the 2010 census 48,352 people reported being full-blood Creek (4,596 more people reported being full-blood Native, but tribally mixed, with partially Creek ancestry).
+The 2020 census reported at least 45,092 full-blood Creeks.